top of page

 John Weatherspoon - Artistic Director/Co-Founder

 With a teaching career spanning over thirty years, John Weatherspoon’s impact on the music community cannot be overstated.
 For thirty years, he has served as choral director at Lake Worth Community High School.
 His greatest joy in teaching is to foster connections between his students and music.
 He has conducted honors choruses, acted as both an adjudicator and a clinician, and currently serves as the Artistic Director of Espressivo.
-He holds a bachelor's degree from Southeastern Louisiana University, a master's degree from Florida Atlantic University, and is presently pursuing a Doctor of Musical Arts degree at the University of Kentucky.
+He holds a bachelor's degree from Southeastern Louisiana University, a master's degree from Florida Atlantic University, and is presently ABD in pursuit of his Doctor of Musical Arts degree at the University of Kentucky.
 He and his wife, Althea, whom he claims is responsible for helping him to come out of his shell, have four incredible children who help fill their home with laughter.
 John has also served our country in the United States Marine Corps.

 Steven Fabian - Pianist